ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 We do not treat ADHD.
 We treat the person who has it.
 What works at one stage of life may need to shift at another, and what is right for one person may be completely wrong for another.
 That is why we start by getting to know you, not just your symptoms, but your story.

 For some, therapy is exactly what is needed.
 Learning how your brain works, building strategies that fit your life, understanding the emotional landscape that so often comes alongside ADHD.
 Many people with ADHD also struggle with anxiety or depression, not as separate conditions, but as a response to years of living with an unrecognized and unsupported brain.
 The self-doubt, the frustration, the grief over lost time.
 When the underlying ADHD is finally understood and treated, something begins to shift.
 The shame softens.
 The self-blame quiets.
 And in that space, something remarkable becomes possible.
 A different relationship with yourself, with the people you love, and with the life you are living.
-That is where the real transformation begins.

 For others, medication management is the missing piece.
 Not because it changes who you are, but because it gives you back access to yourself.
 Many people describe it as finally being able to hear their own thoughts clearly for the first time.
 To follow through.
 To feel present in their own life.
 Medication is not the right answer for everyone, and it is never the whole answer.
 But for the people it helps, the difference can be extraordinary.